Enbridge seeks court ruling on Great Lakes oil pipeline deal

-Enbridge Inc. is asking a Michigan court to rule on the legality of an agreement it reached with former Gov. Rick Snyder to build an oil pipeline beneath the channel linking lakes Huron and Michigan.
+Enbridge Inc. is asking a Michigan court to rule on the legality of an agreement it reached with former Gov. Rick Snyder to build an oil pipeline tunnel beneath the channel linking lakes Huron and Michigan.

 The Canadian company said Thursday that it is asking the Michigan Court of Claims to determine the constitutional validity of the deal.